NOAA-OWP/ras2fim/README.md

 **Description**:  Starting with geospatially attriuted one-dimensional HEC-RAS floodplain models, these scripts are used to create a library of flood depth inundation rasters for a range of storm water discharges (flow).
 HEC-RAS models are cut to roughly match the limits of the [National Water Model's {NWM}](https://water.noaa.gov/about/nwm) stream designations (hydrofabric).
 For each matching NWM stream, a synthetic rating curve is created based on 'reach averaged' flood depths as determined from the HEC-RAS simulations.
 The intent it to create a library of flood depth inundation grids with a cooresponding rating curve that can be paired with the National Water Model's discharges determination and forecasting to create real-time and predective floodplain mapping from a detailed HEC-RAS 1-D model.

   - **Technology stack**: Scripts were all developed in Python 3.8.11.
-Use is intended within a custom 'ras2fim' Anaconda environment running on a Windows OS.
+Use is intended within a custom 'ras2fim' [Anaconda environment](https://www.anaconda.com/products/individual) running on a Windows OS.
 Prior to running these scripts, the user is required to install and run [HEC-RAS v 6.0](https://www.hec.usace.army.mil/software/hec-ras/download.aspx) prior to use.<br><br>
   - **Status**:  Version 1.0 - Inital release.
 Refer to to the [CHANGELOG](CHANGELOG.md).<br><br>
-  - **Links to production or demo instances**
+  - **Overview Video**: [Link to overview video of ras2fim]()<br><br>
-  - Describe what sets this apart from related-projects.
-Linking to another doc or page is OK if this can't be expressed in a sentence or two.
+  - **Related Project**:  Insiration for this repository was to develop flood inundation map libaray to replace Height Above Nearest Drainage (HAND) as calculated with the [Cahaba](https://github.com/NOAA-OWP/cahaba) repository where detailed HEC-RAS models exist.

 **Screenshot**: If the software has visual components, place a screenshot after the description; e.g.,